I stared at my orthomolecular1 psychiatrist in alarm.

 So when life throws you a curveball that you think you can’t handle, employ your spiritual practice.
 Trust it, and have faith that you can grow your inner self big enough to not only get through the situation, but to actually benefit from it.
 Because we really are spiritual beings.

-1 Orthomolecular psychiatry seeks to establish good mental health by finding out what important natural constituents are missing in the patient and then providing those constituents through nutritional supplements.
+1 Orthomolecular psychiatry works to establish good mental health by finding out what important natural constituents are missing in the patient and then providing those constituents through nutritional supplements.

 2 Soka Gakkai International is a worldwide lay Buddhist organisation.
 The Japanese name means value creation society.